 Learning to Draw – Observing Part 1

-Do not be too concerned on drawing a perfect circle.
-Instead focus on the placements and proportions of the objects.
+Do not be too concerned with drawing a perfect circle.
+Instead, focus on the placements and proportions of the objects.

-These questions are going to sound elementary but they are things you should always be thinking about when you are looking at your subject.
+These questions will sound elementary, but they are things you should always be thinking about when you are looking at your subject.